ak1922/devops-repo/keybridge/README.md

-This is a CICD project where we deploy and ArgoCD app to a Kubernetes cluster.
+This is a Flask app for an ArgoCD project.
+We use a Jenkinsfile to accomplish the following:
-The Flask app is packaged with Docker and pushed to DockerHub after checkout.
-The Kubernetes deployment is based on this image from DockerHub.
+ - checkout code from Github
+ - build Docker image
+ - push the build image to DockerHub
+ - deploy the app to kubernetes cluster via ArgoCD